yukimasano/cpp_matrix/README.md

 # Critical remarks
  * Definitely easier to implement in Matlab, Python..
  * Matrices were too easy for my solvers in some cases by construction (CG with pre-conditioning converges in 1-step for `A = QDQ'`)
- * Writing everything in C++ was instructive but one should really use proper templates like (Eigen)[http://eigen.tuxfamily.org/index.php?title=Main_Page]
+ * Writing everything in C++ was instructive but one should really use proper templates like [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page)

 # Code
+ * `vary_N.cpp`: implements the above procedure for symmetric A system with 10 iterations at every size.
+Sizes grow exponentially.
+ * `vary_kappa.cpp`: same as vary_N except that now we vary `κ` at every iteration and keep `N = 100`
+ * `SRDD.cpp`: Generates SRDD matrix as above and solves it, also 10 iterations at every size that grows exponentially.
+ * `Matrix.cpp`: Includes the matrix class and all methods and the solvers
+ * `Vector.cpp`: A vector class, as from introductory C++ course of [Joe Pit-Francis](https://www.cs.ox.ac.uk/people/joe.pitt-francis/)